Auction-Fundraisers

 Trichocereus sp.
 BK09509.1 “San Pedro de Chavín”

 One of our legendary Chavín accessions.
-The mother was a candelabra stand to about 9′ tall, slender dark green branches to about 3″ diameter.
+The mother was a candelabra stand to about 9′ tall, relatively slender, dark green, blue-blushed branches to about 3″ diameter.
 5–7 central spines, the downward facing ones up to 1″ long.
 1 central spine 1–2″.
 White trumpet flowers.
+Looks possibly intermediate to T. pachanoi/santaensis and cuzcoensis.
 Growing on a collapsed rock wall next to a field of fava beans, near the 3000 year old temple complex of Chavín de Huántar, Ancash, Peru, 10,500′.
-We only offer cuttings of this clone once a year.
+The ancient temple of Chavín is where the oldest depiction of a succulent plant (and possibly of its propagation) occurs — an anthropomorphic being carrying what is assumed to be a rooted Trichocereus cutting.
+We only offer cuttings of this awesome clone once a year.
 Z9a

 ↑ Auction plant ↑↑ Neil Logan observing BK09509.1 in habitat, Chavín, Ancash, Peru ↑Trichocereus sp.
 BK09509.1 in habitat, Chavín, Ancash, Peru ↑↑ The 3000 year old temple of Chavín de Huántar ↑